c2d7fa/vscode-parchment-light/readme.md

 The code generating the theme is written in Python, not JavaScript, so you'll need to build it before installing it.

-Just install `pipenv` (e.g. with `pip install pipenv` if you already have `pip` installed), and then run `./build.sh`.
+Run `pip install hsluv`, and then run `./build.sh`.
 This will build the extension into the `extension/` folder.

-Then you can install the extension from this folder like you would with any other extension.
+To install the built extension, run the command *Developer: Install extension from location...* in Visual Studio Code, and then select the `extension/` folder.